ralphjsmit/tall-interactive/README.md

 **Closing a modal on successfully submitting the form**

 If you specify the `closeOnSubmit` attribute, the actionable will **automatically close on submit**.
-This attribute is `false` by default, meaning that the actionable will stay open after successfully submitting the form.
+This attribute is `true` by default, meaning that the actionable will close after successfully submitting the form.

 If you specify the `forceCloseOnSubmit` attribute, **all actionables will be closed** upon successfully submitting this form.
 This could be handy for situations like this: Edit User > Delete User > Submit.
 This attribute is `false` by default.